giellalt/lang-fkv/index-header.md

 [![Issues](https://img.shields.io/github/issues/giellalt/lang-fkv)](https://github.com/giellalt/lang-fkv/issues)
 [![Build status](https://github.com/giellalt/lang-fkv/workflows/Speller%20CI+CD/badge.svg)](https://github.com/giellalt/lang-fkv/actions)

-This page documents the work on the **Kven Finnish language model**.
+This page documents the work on the [Kven Finnish language model](http://github.com/giellalt/lang-fkv).
 It contains some 45000 stems, and is in use, in the Kven e-dictionary, and in a Kven spellchecker.